FlohGro-dev/Craftcuts/README.md

 This gets really powerful when you make use of the values passed to the Shortcut.

-When you select one or more blocks in Craft the launched Shortcut will receive the markdown deeplinks to the selected blocks as text input.
+Depending on your configuration the launched Shortcut will receive the markdown deeplinks to e.g. the selected blocks or all tasks in the current document as text input.

-An example input to the Shortcut could look like this when you selected three blocks:
+An example input to the Shortcut could look like this:

 ```markdown
 [reminder 1](craftdocs://open?blockId=E151E8DE-B3C3-44D5-802D-E18AB328A0E9&spaceId=2579f404-e3cd-4s7n-gfe1-6c342199c9g2)